firebolt-db/godocs/docs/Overview/billing.md

 Firebolt provides a scalable cloud data warehouse solution designed to be simple, transparent, and flexible.
 Pricing is based on two main factors:

-* **Compute resources** &ndash; Compute costs depend on the size and duration of the clusters you use.
+* [Compute costs](#compute-costs) &ndash; Compute costs depend on the size and duration of the clusters you use.
-* **Data storage** &ndash; Storage costs are based on the amount of data stored, including compressed storage.
+* [Data storage](#data-storage) &ndash; Storage costs are based on the amount of data stored, including compressed storage.

 Firebolt offers flexible pricing options to accommodate different workloads and business needs including the following: